SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 To provide more control over which entries are activated via [Inclusion Group](https://docs.sillytavern.app/usage/core-concepts/worldinfo/#inclusion-group), you can use the 'Prioritize Inclusion' setting.
 This option allows you to specify deterministically which entry to choose instead of randomly rolling Trigger% chances.

 If multiple entries having the same group label and this setting turned on were activated, the one with the highest 'Order' value will be selected.
-This is useful for creating a fallback sequences via inclusion groups.
+This is useful for creating fallback sequences via inclusion groups.
 For example to priorize low-depth entries with more emphasis, or to choose a specific instruction on setting the scene over another if both are valid.

+#### Use Group Scoring

+When this setting is enabled globally or per entry, the number of activated entry keys determines the group winner selection.
+Only the subset of a group with the highest number of key matches will be left to be activated by Trigger% or Inclusion Priority - the rest will be deactivated and removed from the group.

+Use this to give more specificity for individual entries in large groups.
+For example, they can have a common key and a specific key.
+A random entry will be inserted when a specific key is not provided, and vice versa.

+Example:

+- Entry 1.
+Keys: song, sing, Black Cat.
+Group: songs
+- Entry 2.
+Keys: song, sing, Ghosts.
+Group: songs

+The input `sing me a song` can activate either entry, but `sing me a song about Ghosts` will activate only Entry 2.

 #### Automation ID